dianpan/dev-connect/README.md

 # Dev Connect
 subscription based site where users can connect to a community of investors, entrepreneurs and developers.
 Any user can sign up for free and receive basic view only access.
 Paid users can access all users and their contact information.
+[View live site](http://dev-connections.herokuapp.com/).

-#### Goal
+#### Learning Goals
-This app was created so that I could continue to practice Rails, and learn new technologies like using 3rd party payment APIs and new CSS frameworks.
+1. continue to practice Rails, build on existing knowledge
+2. learn new technologies like using a 3rd party payments API, embed email functionality, learn another CSS framework

 #### Technologies used:
 - Backend: Rails
 - Database: Postgres
 - APIs: Stripe, SendGrid
 - CSS framework: Bootstrap

 #### How to run this code
 - git clone the repo